M7OCM/890-II/README.md

 # Modified OEFWCOM Transceiver Firmware for Radtel RT-890

 WARNING DO NOT USE ON PCB2.1Q VERSION, the original manufacturer has made a hardware revision making all custom firmware currently available incompatible resulting in display issues.
-If Radtel shares the actual hardware changes (LCD driver) it can be fixed.
-For the time being do not use this firmware.
+Radtel has kindly shared the technical data required to incorporate this new LCD driver information into M7OCM custom firmware.
+Thanks Radtel.

 As always use at own risk.

-Radtel have provided the OEM Q file which is here to download and should fix the display issue albeit still will not work with custom firmware.
+Radtel has also provided the OEM Q file which is here to download and should fix the display issue until custom firmware is available.

 News June 2026 [New custom 890 firmware](https://github.com/M7OCM/mono890)